Tomatoes make me sick! I have been living with a tomato intolerance my entire life.

 - Illness similar to the common cold, yet not contagious

 - Permanent tonsil swelling (especially in cases where trigger food has been eaten intermittently over the course of one's lifetime)

 In most cases, immediately after eating the trigger food, onset of one or more of the following can happen:

 - Swelling: often tongue, roof of mouth, lips, or one side of face

 - Acid reflux

-In Italian restaurants, order garlic and white wine sauce or Alfredo on any dishes that normally have tomato sauce on them.
-To eat pasta sauce at home that tastes like tomato sauce, try this versatile mild pepper sauce.
-I especially like to use it when making cabbage roll-ups with ground beef.
+- In Italian restaurants, order garlic and white wine sauce or Alfredo on any dishes that normally have tomato sauce on them.
+To eat pasta sauce at home that tastes like tomato sauce, try a mild pepper sauce.
+I especially like to use this type of sauce when making cabbage roll-ups with ground beef.
 I just dilute the sauce with a little bit of water to slightly thin it.

-Be careful in eating anything red that you didn't prepare yourself!
+- Be careful when eating anything red that you didn't prepare yourself!